gmvoit/just-the-docs/Cooling.md

 Regardless of whether the cooling flow remains steady with time, this equation provides a useful estimate for how much gas is flowing into the halo's central galaxy because of radiative cooling.
 The **ExpCGM** framework implements that estimate.
 Users need to define a radius $r_{\rm gal}$ for the galaxy they are modeling and evaluate $\dot{M}\_{\rm cool} (r_{\rm gal})$ to determine the galaxy's gas supply owing to atmospheric cooling.
 Without any heat input, $\dot{M}_{\rm cool}$ rises with time for $\alpha < 3/2$, declines with time for $\alpha > 3/2$, and remains steady for $\alpha \approx 3/2$.

 Importantly, cooling gas can still be flowing into a halo's central galaxy even if total heat input into the galaxy's atmosphere exceeds total radiative cooling.
-What matters more is how *local* heating compares to \textit{local} cooling in the vicinity of $r_{\rm gal}$.
+What matters more is how *local* heating compares to *local* cooling in the vicinity of $r_{\rm gal}$.
 If cooling exceeds heating near $r_{\rm gal}$, then a global excess of heating over cooling does not immediately choke off the galaxy's gas supply.
 Instead, it expands the galaxy's atmosphere, restricting cooling more gradually as the resulting decline in the atmosphere's overall density lowers $\dot{M}\_{\rm cool}(r_{\rm gal})$.

 ## Inhomogeneous Cooling

 The previous section treated cooling flows as homogeneous at each radius, but galactic atmospheres can be highly inhomogeneous.
 Observations show that inhomogeneity is commonplace, with adjacent regions having densities and temperatures that can differ by orders of magnitude.
 Therefore, the local cooling time of atmospheric gas can greatly differ from the value of $t_{\rm cool}$ derived by averaging $\rho$ and $T$ over the atmospheric shell at radius $r$.

+### Log-Normal Distributions

 The **ExpCGM** framework presumes that inhomogeneous gas is in pressure equilibrium and represents moderate inhomogeneity in terms of log-normal distributions.
 Isobaric density, temperature, and entropy fluctuation amplitudes relative to the mean are therefore related through
 $$\delta \ln \rho = - \delta \ln T = - \frac {3} {5} \, \delta \ln K$$